rohitJahnavi/Drone-Mission-Planner/README.md

 * Velocity Constraints: Paths are calculated with the condition that they don't intersect at the same time.
 * 3D Visualization: The paths are plotted in 3D space to visualize the results.

+Problem Definition:-

+* Grid: A 3D grid with coordinates spanning from (0,0,0) to (100,100,100) with unit increments along each axis.
+Some grid points have a weight (higher travel cost), while others have zero weight (free to move).
+* Start/End Points: The user inputs multiple start and end points.
+Each pair represents the start and destination of a path.
+* Velocity: The paths are calculated considering a fixed velocity (v m/s).
+The paths must not overlap at any time, ensuring no collisions between multiple paths.
+* Shortest Path Algorithm: The algorithm computes the shortest path for each set of start and end points.
+It accounts for both the weight of the grid and the constraint that no two paths share the same point at the same time.

 import numpy as np

 * This imports the NumPy library and assigns it the alias np.